canonical/postgresql-k8s-operator/docs/how-to/deploy/canonical-k8s.md

 # How to deploy on Canonical Kubernetes

-[Canonical Kubernetes](https://ubuntu.com/kubernetes) is a Kubernetes service built on Ubuntu and optimized for most major public clouds.
+[Canonical Kubernetes](https://ubuntu.com/kubernetes) is a Kubernetes service built on Ubuntu and optimised for most major public clouds.

-The following instructions are a summarized version of the steps for installing Canonical K8s.
+The following instructions are a summarised version of the steps for installing Canonical K8s.
 For more thorough instructions and details, see the official Canonical Kubernetes documentation: [Install Canonical Kubernetes from a snap](https://documentation.ubuntu.com/canonical-kubernetes/latest/src/snap/howto/install/snap/).

 ## Prerequisites